EleutherAI/info/jobs_board.md

 ### UI/UX

 We have sporadic need for UI/UX work.
-We are currently training GPT-3-style models for public release and would be very interested in
+We are currently training GPT-3-style models for public release and would be very interested in assistance from anyone who could develop a web application / UI for it.
+Post in #website on Discord if you can help.

 ### Web Development and Graphic Design

 We sporadically need help with various tasks related to managing our intnet presence.
 Right now [our website](www.eleuther.ai) has the basic functionality we need, but there's always room for improvement.
 Post in #website on Discord if you can help.

-## Neural Networks

-### Basic Competency

-### Deep Learning Engineers

-### Deep Learning Researchers

-Reach out to Stella Biderman or bmk on Discord to talk one-on-one.

 ## Science